tc39/notes/es8/2018-01/jan-25.md

 DD, remotely, after the fact: I contest that characterization and believe it's based on a misperception.
 The priority of constituencies puts users over web developers over implementers.

 RJE: ok, we've run down the clock.
 Please check the Doodle poll for the London meeting, the host needs to get numbers for the room.
-Thanks to Sam Goto and Google for a great job hosting the meeting, the new-comers’ get-together, and the Wednesday dinner.
+Thanks to Sam Goto and Google for a great job hosting the meeting, the new-comers' get-together, and the Wednesday dinner.